Home > Strategy Index > Neutral Trading Strategies

 If instead on expiration in July, XYZ stock is still trading at $45, only the JUL 35 call and the JUL 40 call expires in the money.
 With his long JUL 35 call worth $1000 to offset the short JUL 40 call valued at $500 and the initial debit of $300, his net profit comes to $200.

-The condor's maximum profit may be low in relation to other trading strategies but it has a comparatively wider profit zone.
+The maximum profit for the condor trade may be low in relation to other trading strategies but it has a comparatively wider profit zone.
 In this example, maximum profit is achieved if the underlying stock price at expiration is anywhere between $40 and $50.

 The Short Condor